-[00:16:53.1] Gillian Metzger: I'm not actually persuaded.
+[00:16:47.0] Gillian Metzger: I'm not actually persuaded.
 I think Sai and I probably disagree on this one.
 Sorry, I'm not persuaded there are originalist limits on independent agencies.
-You know, one of the things that makes the originalist case hard for independent agencies is maybe to first begin by clarifying what we mean by independent agencies.
-So traditionally independent agencies refers to agencies that have the heads of which are not just removable at will by the president.
+One of the things that makes the originalist case hard for independent agencies is maybe to first begin by clarifying what do we mean by independent agencies.
+So traditionally, independent agencies refers to agencies that have the heads of which are not just removable at will by the president.
 In fact, there are other forms of independence.
-There is limits on the ways that the president can review, the assignment of certain powers to mutually checking parts of the administrative apparatus that makes it hard for the president to control the decision making and so forth.
-So there's actually a range of things that we can see, think of as contributing to independence, independent budgets and so forth.
-But the sort of traditional idea is the president can't remove the heads of the agencies.
-And on looking at that in terms of the originalist perspective the textual support for the idea that the president can absolutely do that, I think is very hard.
+There are limits on the ways that the president can review the assignment of certain powers to mutually checking parts of administrative apparatus that makes it hard for the president to control the decision making and so forth.

+[00:17:37.6] Gillian Metzger: So there's actually a range of things that we can think of as contributing to independence, independent budgets and so forth.
+But the sort of traditional idea is the president can't remove the heads of the agency.
+And on looking at that in terms of the originalist perspective, the textual support for the idea that the president can absolutely do that, I think is very hard.
 The historical evidence, particularly from this period, there's recently been an outpouring of recent scholarship that has really emphasized things like the variety of measures and arrangements that the first Congress put in place and early Congress's arrangements.
-The sort of understanding of the executive power clause as really being a power to execute and that clause not necessarily offering any additional authority.

-[00:18:36.2] Gillian Metzger: Some say it does offer additional authority.
-It was defeasible so Congress could change it, which means if Congress creates an independent agency, that would be fine.
+[00:18:18.7] Gillian Metzger: The sort of understanding of the Executive Power Clause as really being a power to execute and that clause not necessarily offering any additional authority.
+Some say if it does offer additional authority, it was defeasible, so Congress could change it, which means if Congress creates an independent agency, that would be fine.
 So I think there's just quite a lot of scholarship recently that really calls into question.
-It's very difficult to argue that there was a clear original understanding in favor of the unitary executive.
-And I think even throw some real doubt on whether or not it has originalist foundations.
+It makes it very difficult to argue that there was a clear original understanding in favor of the unitary executive, and I think even throw some real doubt on whether or not it has originalist foundations.

-[00:19:03.3] Jeffrey Rosen: Thank you so much for that.
-Sai, what is your thought on that debate?
+[00:18:57.2] Jeffrey Rosen: Thank you so much for that, Sai, what is your thought on that debate?
 Can you sum up the best originalist argument against the unitary executive theory to the degree that it questions independent agencies?
 And then what's your response?
-Which side persuades you more?
+Which sides persuade you more?